dmccreary/clocks-and-watches/docs/about.md

 ![](./img/timekeeping-art-computational-thinking.png)

 Innovation often occurs at the seams of specialties.
-This book fits at the intersection of timekeeping, art and teaching computational thinking.
+This book fits at the intersection of timekeeping, art, and teaching computational thinking.

 This book can serve as a hands-on guide to introducing students to the fun world of building your own customized clocks and watches with low-cost parts and some